liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

-- **Struts Portlet:** If you've defined a `view-action` init parameter, the configuration options are only displayed for that particular view when invoking a URL with a parameter `struts-action` with the value indicated in the `view-action` init parameter.
+- **Struts Portlet:** If you've defined a `view-action` init parameter, the configuration options are only displayed for that particular view when invoking a URL with a parameter `struts_action` with the value indicated in the `view-action` init parameter and also in the default view of the portlet (when there is no `struts_action` parameter in the request)

-- **Liferay MVC Portlet:** If you've defined a `view-template` init parameter, the configuration options are only displayed when that template is rendered by invoking a URL with a parameter `mvcPath` with the value indicated in the `view-template` init parameter.
+- **Liferay MVC Portlet:** If you've defined a `view-template` init parameter, the configuration options are only displayed when that template is rendered by invoking a URL with a parameter `mvcPath` with the value indicated in the `view-template` init parameter. and also in the default view of the portlet (when there is no `mvcPath` parameter in the request)

-- If it's a portlet using any other framework, the configuration options are never displayed.
+- If it's a portlet using any other framework, the configuration options are always displayed.

 In order to keep the old behavior of adding the configuration options in every view, you need to add the init parameter